valentinabojan/valentinabojan.github.io/_drafts/2018-09-18-remote-pair-programming.md

 Take care of the interactions with your colleagues.
 Make a habit of having lunch together, or taking 1-2 breaks all at the same time to change ideas, chat, align.
 Fight the routine!
 Don't let walls to grow between you!

+## Summary

+I think that we can all agree on the fact that doing pair programming remotely is not going to be easy in the first weeks (maybe even months), but the attitude towards making it work is what's matters the most.
+Making the people believe in it, being open minded when facing its challenges and putting all the good will and effort to make it work are only a few of the steps to be successful in remote pair programming.

+When we 'migrated' from doing pair programming in our co-located team to doing it remotely, I often hear in my team the following words:
+> It's not about bad tooling, it's about team's attitude, it's about if your team really wants remote pair programming!

+Yes, you can blame the distance or the bad tooling that make your job difficult, but if you are in a team where everyone wants to be good at remote pair programming, you have no excuses.
+Every pain can be fixed.
+Nobody says is gonna be easy, but in the end it will definitely worth the effort!